Chris Christie Defends Baseball Outburst As 'A Mellow Reaction'

 Christie, whose son works for the Brewers, told CNN’s Jake Tapper on Monday that he doesn’t regret confronting Joseph.

 “I’ve always said this, whether it was my town hall meetings or any place else, if you give it, you’re gonna get it back,” the governor said.
-“I think that was a mellow reaction from a New Jersey governor to say you’re a real big shot.
-Public officials are public servants, they are not meant to be are not punching bags.”
+“I think that was a very mellow reaction from a New Jersey governor to say you’re a real big shot.
+Public officials are public servants, they are not meant to be public punching bags.”

 The comments are in line with Christie’s general ambivalence toward optics.
 He was the target of intense backlash last month after photos surfaced showing the governor and his family using a beach that he had closed to the public due to a government shutdown.